def-gthill/kenpali/kenpali-code.md

 `atomic ::= group | array | object | literal | name`

 A single property can be extracted from an object by putting the property name after a dot.
-This parses to an [indexing expression](/docs/json#indexing).
+This parses to an [index expression](/docs/json#indexing).

 ```
 # Tight-binding property access